The Great Vine, Vitis vinifera ‘Shiva Grossa’ (synonym- Black Hamburg), is over 240 years old.

-It was planted under direction of Lancelot 'Capability' Brown in 1769 from a cutting taken at Valentines Mansion, near Wanstead in Essex.
-In his book ‘Vines and Vine Culture’, A F Barron mentions several large famous vines, none of which now survive except the one at Hampton Court.
-He says that in 1887 it was already 1.2 metres (4’) around the base.
+Lancelot 'Capability' Brown directed its planting in 1769 from a cutting taken at Valentines Mansion, in Essex.
+In 1887 it was already 1.2 metres (4’) around the base.
 It is now 4 metres (12’) around the base and the longest rod is 36.5 metres (120’).

 The Vine is grown on the extension method where one plant fills a glasshouse.
-Although considered unusual today, in Victorian times it was thought that a larger crop was produced this way.
-The average crop of black dessert grapes is about 272 kilograms (600lbs), however in the autumn of 2001 it was 383 kilograms (845 lbs) and the best crop ever.
-The grapes are usually ripe after August Bank Holiday and are sold during the first three weeks of September.
+In Victorian times it gardeners thought that a larger crop was produced this way.
+The average crop of black dessert grapes is about 272 kilograms (600lbs), however in the autumn of 2001 it was 383 kilograms (845 lbs) - the best crop ever.
+The grapes are ripe after August Bank Holiday and are sold during the first three weeks of September.

-Although Queen Victoria did not live at Hampton Court Palace, the grapes were sent to the Royal Household at Windsor or to Osbourne House on the Isle of Wight.
-It was King Edward VII (1901-1910) who decided that the grapes were no longer required by the Royal Household and could be sold to visitors.
+Queen Victoria had the grapes sent to the Royal Household at Windsor or to Osbourne House on the Isle of Wight.
+King Edward VII (1901-1910) decided that the grapes were no longer required by the Royal Household and could be sold to visitors.

-The Vine grows on the site of the first greenhouse built at Hampton Court
+The Vine grows on the site of the first greenhouse at Hampton Court

 There have been five or six glasshouses on the site throughout its history.
 In the early 1900’s a three-quarter span wooden glasshouse was built which was a new shape and quite different from that that existed before as it incorporated a viewing area for the public.